 Example:

-At that time, the earliest available time for the first conference room may be 5
+Example: When duration = 2, the earliest available time for the first conference room might be 5 (i.e. 5-7).

 With hundreds of success stories, you're next!

-Programhelp We have helped hundreds of clients get offers from top companies around the world, relying on our in-lieu face-to-face service with hands-on coaching.
-Get in touch today and let success stories renew your name!
+Programhelp has helped hundreds of clients get offers from top companies around the world, relying on our Programhelp has helped hundreds of clients get offers from the world's top companies, relying on our Surrogate Interviewing Services and real-world coaching.
+Get in touch today and let the success story renew your name!